vkashyap10/ROS-projects/Bayesian_network/README.txt

 6) To visualise the topic, open a new tab in terminal and source as done in step 4.Command: rqt_graph

 -----------------------------------------------------------------------------------------------------

-Dear Lorenzo,

-Hope you are having a good day.
-My rgate got stuck last night and isn't responding since then.
-I have informed the IT services about it.
-Fortunately, I had completed my assignment before the screen froze.
-I have manually downloaded individual files for my ros program using the side panel and arranged them in the file structure ros requires.

-I wanted to let you know about this in case my program errors out due to some silly error that I might have made while manually downloading and arranging the files.
-Hopefully, in case of such an error, you would take my situation into consideration and not impose a heavy penalty.

-Thank you,
-Vishal